innoobijr/adjointschool-24-cp/submission.md

 the one-to-one correspondence between sub-terms and their head symbols, descendants of redex can be found by tracing head symbols.*

-In regards to rewriting, symbols can be partiioned into two classes: those that trace to its target and does that dont.
+In regards to rewriting, symbols can be partitioned into two classes: those that trace to its target and does that dont.
 The symbols that leave a trace are needed.
 The symbols which are needed then in essence become the context for further reductions.
 Tracing provides verification